-Taken from an address given by the (then) Grand Master, and now Patron, His Royal Highness, the Prince Philip, Duke of Edinburgh:
+Taken from an address given by the (then) Grand Master, and former Patron, His Royal Highness, the Prince Philip, Duke of Edinburgh:

 "The Guild (now Company) is concerned with every technical aspect of flying from safety to navigational aids, from airport facilities to training methods and in particular with new developments in aircraft and their handling.
 It's a unique organisation, as its upper membership is restricted to qualified pilots and navigators and therefore it can truly claim to bring together the views and ideas of people who control aircraft in the air.
 Perhaps, the most important function of the Guild (now Company) is to help set and maintain standards of conduct among flying people.